jamespotie/James-Potgieter-Fibonacci/README.md

 # James-Potgieter-Fibonacci

 The program presented in used to find the index of the first term of the Fibonacci sequence to contain a user-specified number of digits.
+It is accurate up to 19 digits.

 ## Requirements